mattvagni/enfield-docs/docs/configuration.md

 ```
 Pages can only go one level deep like above.

-_Important:_ Enfield will parse your markdown and expose any h1 & h2s to your theme so you can have in-page anchors to your headings.
+_Important:_ Enfield will automatically parse each of your page's content and expose any h1 & h2s to your theme so you can have in-page anchors to your headings.
+You don't have to do anything for this to happen.

 ## Images & static assets
 If you would like to include some files additionally to the one your theme specifies you can define a list of files to copy over to the root of your built site.